freizl/haisheng-sites-old/posts/2011-11-20-euler-problem-14.markdown

 ## Solution Two

-I went for Haskell Wiki[^HaskellWiki] for help by finding solution one here is similar to one of its solutions.
+I went for Haskell Wiki[^HaskellWiki] for help by finding solution one there is similar to one of its solutions.
 The significate difference is it uses type `Word32` for `n` rather than `Int`.
 I picked this difference and updated solution one into follow and it worked out really cool.

 The result came under 1.5s at my local!

-?? what is the link opts..seems due to how to link (compile) it.
+compile as otherwise Stack space overflow : `ghc --make p14-1.hs -O2 -fforce-recomp -rtsopts`

 ~~~~~
 module Main where